jacg/liquidata/doc/mdbook/src/intro.md

 ## Concatenation: `join` and `flat`

+`join` is a component which accepts iterable values from downstream, and sends the items they contain, downstream, one by one:

 ```python
 {{#include ../../../quickstart_test.py:join}}
 ```

+`flat(...)` is a utility for creating mapping components with an internal `join`.

 # Folds

 By default, data reaching the end of the pipe is collected into a list, which is returned once the input is exhausted.
-You can override this default collection behaviour by providing a binary function to be used to fold the data together.
+You can override this default collection behaviour by providing a binary function to be used to fold the data together, before returning.
 To indicate that the function is to be used to fold together the data for output, wrap it in `out(...)`.

 This is equivalent to `functools.reduce`: